 Spritsail is the biannual journal of the history of Falmouth and vicinity published by the Woods Hole Historical Museum.
 In recent issues there have been articles about the history of the Portuguese community in Falmouth, about a ceramic block silo built in 1921 that is still standing in the Hatchville section of Falmouth, and about the renovation of the Katharine Lee Bates house.
 Born in Falmouth, Katharine Lee Bates was a poet and English professor and wrote the lyrics to “America the Beautiful.”

-For information about subscribing to Spritsail or about purchasing back issues click or to read articles from back issues online, click here.
+For information about subscribing to Spritsail, to purchase back issues, or to read articles from back issues online, click here.

 Baldwin Coolidge: New England Views (1845-1928), published by the Woods Hole Historical Museum, is the first book of the photographer’s work ever produced.
 It was also the winner of the prestigious First Prize for Design from the American Association of Museums in 1999.
 With the cooperation of Historic New England, the Museum augmented its own collection of local photographs to give the reader a more extensive look at the variety of subjects this remarkable photographer covered during his career, all while capturing the essence of the period on his glass plate negatives.

 We are proud and happy to include historic scenes of Boston, a coastal village in Maine, a rural town in New Hampshire, Lawrence, Haverhill, Woburn, the North Shore, Nantucket, Martha’s Vineyard, the Elizabeth Islands, New Bedford, Mattapoisett, West Falmouth, Quissett, and Woods Hole.

 The book consists of 200 duotone photographs, a scholarly introduction to the life and work of Baldwin Coolidge, original essays about the various areas represented, as well as informative captions for all the photographs.